-Performance Acceptable Outcomes Outcomes Proposed Development Council Assessment Statement of Reasons Assessment benchmarks for Assessable Development and Requirements for Accepted Development Stormwater Drainage 9 PO 4 AS 4.1-AS 4.3 The applicant states no proposed changes the existing stormwater drainage system.
-During the site inspection, it was observed that there is no stormwater system in place with downpipes for the shed being directed onto the ground.
-These areas are not sealed with any impervious surfacing, instead, it is unsealed which cause potholes to form.
-The property owner has since lodged their own development application (which was approved in 2020) which required a stormwater system be implemented, hence the proposal to install a stormwater detention basin in the eastern corner of this 'allotment' It is only logical that this development utilise this stormwater system also.
-Applicant/owner to use stormwater management system to be installed on site for 23-35 Northridge Road.

-Figure 8 - 'Existing Stormwater System'

-Figure 9-Approved Stormwater System for the Site
+erformance Outcomes Acceptable Outcomes Proposed Development Council Assessment Statement of Reasons t and Requirements for Accepted Development er Drainage PO 4 AS 4.1- AS 4.3 The applicant states no proposed changes to the existing stormwater drainage system.
+It is only logical that this development utilise this stormwater system also.
+Figure 8 - 'Fristing O tormwater System' Figure 9- Approved Stormwater System for the Site